nico534/github_datacite/README.md

 # GitHub DataCite action

-GitHub action to generate DataCite xml from a GitHub repository.
+GitHub action to generate [DataCite](https://schema.datacite.org/meta/kernel-4.5/) xml from a GitHub repository.
+It also checks if the repository is a fork and adds specific `relatedIdentifiers`.

 ## Usage
 Available inputs: